XCSoar/xcsoar-mapgen-ansible/readme.md

 -------------
 * Currently Supported Target is Debian 9
 * The machine needs an unpartitioned second disk for data storage > 25G.
-* The role installes under /opt/mapgen
+* The role installs the mapgen server under /opt/mapgen

 Installation:
 -------------